Manuelaio/sv_benchmark/truset/README.md

 |  DUP           | 2512         | 1755         |
 |  INS           | 13525        | 12894        |
 |  INV           | 258          |  173         |

+A schematic flow is shown in following image